I bet that got your attention. Recently, I have been deluged with e-mails — about 6,000 more than usual — that essentially fall into three categories:

 But, somehow, people assumed we were asserting that this was a genuine Kenyan birth document belonging to Obama.
 That was never the case.
 In fact, if I had to bet on its authenticity, I would wager it is not.
 That doesn't mean it wasn't worth reporting.
 As I said, even the certification of live birth issued by Obama has never been proven to be real.

 The Kenyan document could be real.
 I haven't seen a single disqualifying error pointed out as of now, but I still strongly suspect it is not legitimate.
+It did occur to me that the fastest and most efficient way to determine authenticity was to show it publicly — and let the scrutiny begin.

 That is, of course, the exact opposite approach Obama has taken to his birth certificate and virtually every other meaningful document in his life.
 He has hidden them from the public.
 Even though he has a constitutional obligation to prove he is a "natural born citizen," he arrogantly refuses to release something as harmless as his birth certificate.